Given two numbers N and M. The task is to find the product of the 2 numbers using recursion.

 - Find maximum product of digits among numbers less than or equal to N

 - Program for dot product and cross product of two vectors

 - Sum of the series 1^1 + 2^2 + 3^3 + ..... + n^n using recursion

 - Find the value of ln(N!) using Recursion

 - Tail Recursion

-- Sum of even elements of an Array using Recursion
+- Sum of digit of a number using recursion

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.